-Your child should not attend school, home visits, field trips, or Learn and Play if he has an oral temperature of 100.0 F or higher, is vomiting, or has diarrhea because he could have a contagious illness.
-Your child will not be able to return to school until he has been free of fever, vomiting and diarrhea for 24 hours, without the use of medication.
+Your child should not attend school, home visits, field trips, if he has an oral temperature of 100.0 F or higher, is vomiting, or has diarrhea because he could have a contagious illness.
+Your child will not be able to attend any center events or return to school until he has been free of fever, vomiting and diarrhea for 24 hours, without the use of medication.